trytouca/trytouca/examples/python/05_python_ml_pipeline/README.md

 production, especially if there are business requirements such as policies and regulation that dictate that the model should behave a certain way for our list of testcases.

+> Side Note: It may be surprising to see that a binary classification model is
+> performing worse than our original model.
+This behavior could be attributed to
+> the large number of stage-3 cases in our dataset which could be mitigated via
+> adding a balancing step that is beyond the scope of this post.
+Since we now
+> have an established baseline, Touca could be very effective in investigating
+> and evaluating these future changes.

 We submitted a single data-point here which was sufficient for our use-case.
 In real-world where software workflows are more complex, we can submit a large